The Princesse de Broglie: Commission

 Although Ingres's chief source of income came from portraiture, it distracted from his main interest in history painting, which early in his career, was far less lucrative.
 He found acclaim in the 1840s, when he became successful enough to no longer depend on commissions.
 This painting was Ingres's second-last female portrait, and final society portrait.
 Influenced by the working methods of Jacques-Louis David, Ingres began with a number of nude preparatory sketches, for which he employed professional models.
-He built up a picture of the sitter's underlying anatomical structure, as seen in the Musée Bonnat study, before deciding how to build the lavish costume and accessories.
+He built up a picture of the sitter's underlying anatomy, as seen in the Musée Bonnat study, before deciding how to design the lavish costume and accessories.
 Although there is no surviving record of the commission, and the exact sequence of events is uncertain, the sketches can be dated from 1850, the year the style of her evening dress came into fashion.
-Ingres signed and dated the final picture at the left center "J. INGRES. pit 1853".
+Ingres signed and dated the final picture at the left centre "J. INGRES. pit 1853".

 Pauline died in 1860 aged 35 from tuberculosis.
 After her death, Albert published three volumes of her essays on religious history.
 Albert (who, in 1873, became the 28th Prime Minister of France) lived until 1901, but was heartbroken and did not remarry.
 He kept her portrait for the remainder of his life draped in fabric and hidden behind a velvet curtain, lending it only to select exhibitions.
 After his death, the painting passed within the family until 1958 when it was sold to the Metropolitan Museum of Art via the banker and art collector Robert Lehman, and is today held in the Lehman Wing.
-The family kept most of the jewelry and accessories seen in the painting, although the marabou feathers were sold to the Costume Institute of the Metropolitan Museum.
+The family kept most of the jewellery and accessories seen in the painting, although the marabou feathers were sold to the Costume Institute of the Metropolitan Museum.

 Preparatory studies

-There are comparatively few extant preparatory sketches for the de Broglie painting compared to other of his later period portraits.
+There are comparatively few extant preparatory sketches for the de Broglie painting compared to other portraits of his later period.
 Ingres's usual technique was to use sketches both to plot the final work and to provide guidance for assistants on whom he relied to paint in the less important passages.
 Some others have been lost or destroyed.

 The extant sketches date from 1850 to 1853 and are drawn with graphite on paper or tracing paper.
 They vary in elaboration and detail, but show Ingres thinking through the eventual form and pose of the sitter.
 The earliest consists of a brief sketch of the princess in a seated pose.
 There is a full-length study of a nude standing in essentially the final pose, in which Ingres experimented with two different positions of the crossed arms.
 A second full-length study shows a clothed figure.
 Two others are focused on her hands.
-A highly finished drawing of the princess standing with her left hand at the neck and dressed in a simpler costume than in the painting, may be a study for the painting or an independent work.
+A highly finished drawing of the princess standing with her left hand at the neck and dressed in a simpler costume than in the painting may be a study for the painting or an independent work.
 Besides these five or six extant sketches, about the same number are known to be lost.